 One of the best online stress management with mindfulness courses is the free Palouse Mindfulness-based Stress Management Course.
 This course was a turning point for me, it helped me put mindfulness into practice, formally and informally.
 I finally understood what it was all about and was able to benefit fully from the extended list of beneficial effects that mindfulness can have on your physical and mental health.
 I highly recommend this course.
-If you are attending a workshop with us, I suggest that you count the workshop as the first of the 8 weeks of the course and complete the other 7 weeks once you get home.
+If you are attending a workshop with us, I suggest that you count the retreat as the first of the 8 weeks of the course and complete the other 7 weeks once you get home.

 Being a medical doctor, I did not believe in the value of these benefits without scientific proof.
 If you are like me, you will find ample proof of the effectiveness of mindfulness here, as well as here.